Classification: Alkylating Agent

 Lurbinectedin exerts its anti-cancer affect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
 Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.

 Lurbinectedin is given through intravenous (IV, into a vein) infusion.
 The dose depends on your body size.
 How often you receive this medication will be determined by your provider.
-You may be given medications to prevent nausea prior to your dose.
+You may be given medications to prevent nausea and other side effects prior to your dose.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, and St. John’s wort, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.